 - Education and training for the construction industry

-- Occupational safety & health and environmental auditing, training & consultancy services for construction industry
+- Occupational safety and health, and environmental auditing, training and consultancy services for the construction industry

 SAC - SINGAPORE ACCREDITATION COUNCIL